alex-bellon/wikipedia/README.md

 ### Words
 - [-graphy](https://en.wikipedia.org/wiki/-graphy) - The English suffix -graphy means either "writing" or a "field of study"
 - [Apherisis](https://en.wikipedia.org/wiki/Apheresis_(linguistics)) - the loss of one or more sounds from the beginning of a word, especially the loss of an unstressed vowel, thus producing a new form called an aphetism.
+- [Aptronym](https://en.wikipedia.org/wiki/Aptronym) - a personal name aptly or peculiarly suited to its owner.
 - [Auto-antonym](https://en.wikipedia.org/wiki/Auto-antonym) - also called a contronym, contranym or Janus word, is a word with multiple meanings (senses) of which one is the reverse of another.
 For example, the word cleave can mean "to cut apart" or "to bind together".
 - [Autological Word](https://en.wikipedia.org/wiki/Autological_word) - a word that expresses a property that it also possesses
 - [Demonym](https://en.wikipedia.org/wiki/Demonym) - is a word that identifies residents or natives of a particular place and is derived from the name of the place.